Solar Water Heat 101

 Solar Water Heaters 101

-Solar Water Heat is a highly popular Green Energy alternativesolar water heaters heat commercial shop to electric water heaters.
+Solar Water Heat is a highly popular Green Energy alternative to electric water heaters.
 Solar water heat is nothing new, water has always been heated using the suns rays.
 Ask any pool owner and they are aware of the power of solar heat.
 Modern science has taken a large leap forward in harnessing the suns heat capacity.
 Today we can find inexpensive solar water systems that are capturing over 90% of the suns energy.
 Compare that to solar voltaic cells which are around 15% efficient and you can quickly see why there is so much talk regarding solar water heating.
 From heating pools, hot tubs, houses, and even commercial shops, all can be done efficiently using solar.
 Electric or gas may still be used as a back up, but the primary heat source can be solar.
 The image above is a shop in Northern Canada heated entirely using solar water heaters.

 People often associate outside temperature with solar energy.
 However, this is a completely incorrect perception.
 In fact, the winter month often provide more clear sky days to harness sunlight than do the summer.
 With the introduction of pure vacuum tube technology, we are finding means of harnessing nearly all the suns radiant energy.